 Students may initiate work on this examination document anytime they wish.
-However, primary work on this exam document is expected to occur between July 1 and August 1 of the student's first year of graduate study, where the student will be expected to dedicate significant time to its completion.
-Students must submit the exam document to the Graduate Director in PDF format by August 1.
+However, primary work on this exam document is expected to occur after forming the Dissertation Committee and before the oral component of the qualifying exam is held, where the student will be expected to dedicate significant time to its completion.
+Students must submit the exam document to the Graduate Director in PDF format one week before their scheduled oral component of the qualifying exam.
 Students are expected to continue to participate in their research activities during the time they are working on their qualifying exams.